 - Remove from the grill, let rest on a cutting board 10 to 20 minutes for the juice to redistribute.

-- To serve, slice against the grain.
+- To serve, dice or slice against the grain.
 Serve with pico, guacamole, and charred tortillas.

 Notes